PaddlePaddle/PaddleDetection/docs/tutorials/INSTALL.md

 # Installation

-This document covers how to install PaddleDetection and its dependencies (including PaddlePaddle), together with COCO and Pascal VOC dataset.
+This document covers how to install PaddleDetection and its dependencies.

 For general information about PaddleDetection, please see [README.md](https://github.com/PaddlePaddle/PaddleDetection/blob/develop/).